oracle/solaris-xorg/open-src/xserver/xvnc/README.txt

 Architecture and Implementation

-   The open source RealVNC release is built using the Xorg server sources to provide the X server portion of the sources for Xvnc.
+   The open source TigerVNC release is built using the Xorg server sources to provide the X server portion of the sources for Xvnc.
 This provides an Xvnc that includes the same features as Sun's Xorg, including Sun enhancements like Trusted Extensions support & Xserver DTrace probes.

-   Since the original RealVNC code from realvnc.com is designed to use an older X server release, we have based our code on the Xorg port done by the Fedora Linux project.

 Source code access